Best 2025 Advent Bible Reading Plan with Free Printables

 How to Use These Advent Resources

-There are Scripture readings each day of Advent: December 3-24, 2023.
+There are Scripture readings each day of Advent: November 30-December 24, 2025.
 You can read these on your own or with your family.

 If you have a little more study time some days, read the Bible verses and chapters surrounding the daily readings to better understand the context of what you are reading.

-On Sunday, gather your family (friends, roommates, Bible study group) together (or you can certainly do it alone) and read through that week’s Bible passage list while lighting the next candle on your Advent wreath.
+On Sunday, gather your family (friends, roommates, Bible study group) together (or you can certainly do it with just you and Jesus) and read through that week’s Advent Bible passage list while lighting the next candle on your Advent wreath.
 This provides a beautiful reminder of the true meaning of the season, rather than ticking off items on a Christmas shopping list.

 Advent Bible Reading Plan